 Welcome to CCP

-Welcome to our 2020-2021 Annual Impact Report.
 This site showcases the people CCP have helped over the last year, how we helped them, and how we allocated our resources.
-We take a look back at a year unlike any other, we highlight the contribution made by our superb team of staff and volunteers, we describe how we deliver social value, and we give some initial insight into our future plans.
+We take a look back at the last year, we highlight the contribution made by our superb team of staff and volunteers, we describe how we deliver social value, and we give some initial insight into our future plans.

-Despite the immense impact of COVID 19, the support given to us by businesses, organisations and partners has been immense.
-This is why now, more than ever, we are delighted to feature many of them in this report, highlighting the support they give to CCP.
+The continued support given to us by businesses, organisations and partners has been immense and, we are delighted to feature many of them in this report, highlighting the support they give to CCP.
 We hope you find this report to be of interest and if you would like any more information, please do not hesitate to get in touch.

-I am tremendously proud of the entire CCP team who ensured there was no significant disruption in any part of the charity throughout a year unlike any other, and wish to thank our partners, stakeholders and the inspiring business community who have added so much value to our work.
+I am incredibly proud of the entire CCP team who work together to ensure continued success in the communities we serve and wish to thank our partners, stakeholders and the inspiring business community who have added so much value to our work.

 Accommodation Based Support

 Providing supportive environments for people who are vulnerable, homeless or are still developing their independent living skills.
 We provide a range of services for care leavers, young people aged 16 to 25, and adults.
 We work with people to develop co-produced action plans which help them transition from supported accommodation to independent living and develop the skills they need to become self-reliant.Find out more

 Delivering short term support that builds on people's existing strengths to help them develop the skills to become self-reliant and resilient, and live independently in the long term.
 We support people to remain in their homes, reduce debt, manage their money, build social networks to avoid isolation, access education, training, employment or volunteering opportunities, and improve their overall health and wellbeing.Find out more